aleksiej-ostrowski/compare/README.md

 ![Figure_2_1.png](Figure_2_1.png)

-To check, sorting was launched with another array, where there were more repeating fragments that, in fact, did not need to be sorted.
+To check, there is sorting another array.
+There are more repeating fragments in this array, which, in fact, do not need to be sorted.

 ![Figure_3.png](Figure_3.png)